HIPA: Hierarchical Patch Transformer for Single Image Super Resolution: Related Work

-\textbf{Transformers-Based Models:} Inspired by the impressive performance in natural language processing (NLP), Transformer~\cite{vaswani2017attention,devlin2018bert,wang2019glue} has also been introduced into computer vision~\cite{dosovitskiy2021image,wang2021pyramid,zheng2021rethinking,yuan2021tokens,liu2021swin,chen2021crossvit,chu2021twins}.
-Among them, the ViT~\cite{dosovitskiy2021image} is a pioneering work, which successfully adopts the standard Transformer~\cite{vaswani2017attention} to computer vision with minimal modifications by reshaping images into a series of $16\times16$ patches as input tokens.
-Inspired by the significant performance of the vision Transformer, it has also been applied to the SISR field~\cite{yang2020learning,chen2021pre,cao2021video,wang2021uformer,liang2021swinir}.
-For example, Chen~\textit{et al.}, propose the image processing Transformer (IPT)~\cite{chen2021pre} model for various image restoration tasks based on a pre-trained standard Transformer~\cite{vaswani2017attention}.
-Recently, to capture local relationships, researchers begin to introduce convolutions to Transformers by integrating the vision Transformer module with convolution~\cite{chu2021conditional,wu2021cvt,yuan2021incorporating,xu2021co,yan2021contnet,liang2021swinir}.
-For example, Liang~\textit{et al.}~\cite{wu2021cvt} propose a Swin Transformer-based image resolution model (SwinIR) by combining CNN and Transformer and achieves superior performance while maintaining computational efficiency.
-Although Transformer-based SISRs have achieved impressive results, the position encodings used in most existing Transformer are predefined and treat the positional information of different tokens equally.
-Besides, most existing Transformers divide images into the same number of patches with a fixed sized, which may not be optimal for restoring patches with different levels of texture richness.
-To address these issues, in this work, we first propose an attention-based position encoding scheme based on attention mechanism and convolution, which can let Transformer dynamically model the position information and easily process inputs with varying sizes.
-Then, a hierarchical multi-stage structure is designed by partitioning the input LR image into a hierarchy of non-overlap patches and gradually merging them in the next stage to let the Transformer use different size patch input from one LR image.
-In this paper, we also propose our model by combining CNN and Transformer to sufficiently leverage the merits of the two kinds of networks for SISR.
-Our key distinction from existing methods is that we use a multi-stage model that divides the input into \textbf{different blocks and aggregates them from small to large} by alternating CNN and Transformer, instead of using a plain concatenation of CNN and Transformer with a \textbf{fixed patch size}, as discussed in the above.
+\textbf{Transformer-based Models:} Inspired by the significant performance of the vision Transformer~\cite{vaswani2017attention,devlin2018bert,wang2019glue}, it has also been applied to the SISR field~\cite{yang2020learning,chen2021pre,cao2021video,wang2022uformer,liang2021swinir}.
+For example, Chen~\textit{et al.} propose the image processing Transformer (IPT)~\cite{chen2021pre} model for various image restoration tasks based on a pre-trained standard Transformer~\cite{vaswani2017attention}.
+Recently, to capture local relationships, researchers begin to introduce convolutions to Transformers by integrating the vision Transformer module with convolution~\cite{liang2021swinir,zhang2022efficient,huang2023deep,lu2022transformer,fang2022hybrid}.
+For example, Liang~\textit{et al.}~\cite{liang2021swinir} propose the Swin Transformer-based image resolution model (SwinIR) by combining CNN and Transformer and achieves superior performance while maintaining computational efficiency.
+Huang~\textit{et al.} propose DGSM-Swin~\cite{huang2023deep} by introducing a learned Gaussian Scale Mixture (GSM) prior into the Swin Transformer.
+In addition to classic performance-oriented SISRs, hybrid architectures have also emerged in the field of light-weigh SISR~\cite{lu2022transformer,fang2022hybrid,conde2023swin2sr}.
+For example, Lu~\textit{et al.} propose a novel Efficient Super-Resolution Transformer (ESRT) ~\cite{lu2022transformer}, which integrates a lightweight CNN backbone and a lightweight Transformer backbone to achieve a small GPU memory footprint using an efficient multi-head attention.
+Fang~\textit{et al.} proposed a Hybrid Network of CNN and Transformer (HNCT)~\cite{fang2022hybrid} for lightweight image SISR, which can exploit both local and non-local priors by integrating CNN and Transformer.
+Although Transformer-based SISRs have achieved impressive results, most existing Transformers divide images into the same number of fixed-size patches, which may not be ideal for restoring patches with different levels of texture richness.
+Besides, the position encodings used in most existing Transformer are predefined and treat the positional information of different tokens equally.